gmargo11/enkfnn/README.md

 ```
 python generate_comparison.py --dataset=boston_housing --model=fcn --r=0.01 --initial_noise=0.03 --batch_size=16  --timesteps=25 --num_epochs=5 --num_particles=50
 ```
-Will compare backprop with ENKF on the boston housing dataset with a fully connected network architecture using the specified learning hyperparameters.
+Running this from the command line will compare backprop with ENKF on the boston housing dataset with a fully connected network architecture using the specified learning hyperparameters.